 The Company is exposed to price risk with respect to commodity and equity prices.
-Equity price risk is defined as the potential adverse impact on the Company's profit or loss due to movements in individual equity prices or general movements in the level of the stock market.
+Equity price risk is defined as the potential adverse impact on the Company's profit or loss and the ability to obtain financing, due to movements in individual equity prices or general movements in the level of the stock market.
 Commodity price risk is defined as the potential adverse impact on profit or loss and economic value due to commodity price movements and volatilities.
 The Company closely monitors commodity prices, individual equity movements and the stock market to determine the appropriate course of action to be taken by the Company.
 Fluctuations in value may be significant.